pyliaorachel/elite-bank-bot/README.md

 A proof of concept for the Elite Bank BOT - Elite Butler

 ## Language & Environment

+Product based on Facebook Messenger Platform and webhook to our BOT server.

-Project written in Node.js & deployed in [AWS Lambda](https://aws.amazon.com/lambda/) using [serverless](https://github.com/serverless/serverless) framework.
+Serverside implementation written in Node.js & deployed in [AWS Lambda](https://aws.amazon.com/lambda/) using [serverless](https://github.com/serverless/serverless) framework.

 Database using Google [Firebase](https://www.firebase.com).